louise3112/skyscanner_forage_task1/README.md

 # Skyscanner Forage - Task 1

-Backpack React App created for Task 1 of the Skyscanner Software Engineering virtual experience programme on Forage.
+Gained experience creating a simple Backpack React app that displays a calendar as part of Skyscanner's Software Engineering Virtual Experience Programme on Forage.

 ## npm script commands